ANKershaw/youtube_video_ranks/README.md

 YouTube tracks statistics for all videos on the platform and using proprietary methodology, determines which videos are trending.
 The list is unique for each country YouTube serves, meaning that users in the US are seeing a different trending list than users in India or Japan.
-Given this information, what differences are there between trending videos in India, Japab, and the United States?
+Given this information, what differences are there between trending videos in India, Japan, and the United States?

 ## Dashboard